Monday, December 06, 2010

 Note to self: Dolls must have heads and bodies

-Time again for another low-rent Christmas classic, "A Visit to Santa."
+Time for a low-rent Christmas classic, "A Visit to Santa."

 I think Santa's been nipping at the Wild Turkey.
 (Magic Helicopter?
 Please.
 No such thing.)